 - Doctor Search

-An example of a local search is “Orthopedic Surgeon near me” or “Orthopedic surgeon in [city name]”.
-The prospective patient isn’t looking for a particular doctor or practice.
+An example of a local search is “orthopedic surgeon near me” or “orthopedic surgeon in [city name].”
+The prospective patient isn’t looking for a specific doctor or practice.
 Instead, they just want the best.
 The patient is seeking Google’s recommendations!

-In local searches, Google will feature and highlight three Google My Business businesses or individual profiles, along with a map.
+In local searches, Google will feature and highlight three Google My Business practices or individual provider profiles, along with a map.

-The local 3 pack always shows above the organic search results.
-On mobile, the local 3 pack takes the entire height of screen so it captures the eye and attention of end users.
-The local 3 pack is the internet’s best marketing tool and the best part is that it’s free.
-You cannot pay your way to the local 3 pack.
+The local 3-pack always shows above the organic search results.
+On mobile, the local 3-pack takes up the entire height of the screen so it captures the eye and attention of end users.
+It’s the internet’s most effective marketing tool, and the best part is that it’s free.
+You cannot pay your way to the local 3-pack.

-The local 3-pack is very competitive.
+The local 3-pack is highly competitive.
 In fact, it used to be the local 7-pack, but in 2014, Google reduced the number of featured businesses to three.
-If you can land a spot in the local 3-pack, you should be excited.
-This means more online visitors will see you and visit your profile or website.
+Landing a spot in the local 3-pack means more online visitors will see your practice, driving more traffic to your Google profile and ultimately to your website.

 When determining which profiles to feature in the local three pack, Google takes into account three main factors:

-Relevance means: how well does a local listing match what someone is searching for.
+Relevance refers to how well a local listing matches what someone is searching for.
 For example, if someone is searching for an orthopedic surgeon, Google won’t want to show you results for dentists.
-The best way to ensure you match the online visitors’ needs is by having a complete and detailed profile.
-Fill out the informational completely so Google can better understand your business and match your listing to relevant searches.
+Having a complete and detailed Google My Business profile is the best way to ensure you match the online visitors’ needs.
+Fill out the information completely so Google can better understand your medical practice and match your listing to relevant searches.

-Distance should be obvious.
-If the online visitor is looking for a particular doctor in a town or city, Google will make sure to match him/her appropriately.
+If an online visitor is looking for a doctor in a certain town or city, Google will make sure to match them to listings an appropriate distance away.
 How far is each potential search result from the location term used in a search?
 Occasionally, the user may not specify a location in the search.
 If this is the case, Google will calculate distance based on what’s known about their location.

-Prominence refers to how well-known a business is.
-Some places are more prominent in the offline world, and search results try to reflect this in local ranking.
+Prominence refers to a practice’s renown.
+Some practices are more prominent in the offline world, and search results try to reflect this in local ranking.

-Prominence is also based on information that Google has about a business from across the web (like links, articles, and directories).
-Google review count and score are factored into local search ranking: more reviews and positive ratings will probably improve a business’s local ranking.
+Prominence is also based on information that Google has about a practice from throughout the internet, such as links, articles, and directories.
+Google review count and score are factored into local search ranking: more reviews and positive ratings will improve a practice’s local ranking.
 Your position in web results is also a factor, so SEO best practices also apply to local search optimization.

 Ultimately, there’s no way to request or pay for a better local ranking on Google.
-The best you can do is follow their best practices.
+All you can do is follow their best practices.

-In this scenario, end users aren’t looking for Google recommendations or the local 3 pack.
-Instead, end users type the search with a particular objective in mind.
+In this scenario, end users aren’t looking for Google recommendations nor the local 3-pack.
+Instead, they search with a particular objective in mind.

-It’s possible that they’re searching Google for logistical information such as the address, phone number, or website URL.
+It’s possible they’re searching Google for logistical information such as your practice’s address, phone number, or website URL.

 In the local 3-pack, a snippet of the Google My Business profile appears.
 However, in practice (and doctor) searches, the entire the Google My Business profile appears, displaying crucial business information.

-The Google My Business profile will always appear in the top right.
-And it will always be featured on the first page of Google.
+The Google My Business profile will always appear in the top right on the first page of Google.

-On mobile, the Google My Business profile literally takes up half the screen and it is the first thing the end user views.
+On mobile, the Google My Business profile takes up half the screen and is the first thing the end user sees.

-The last type of search that patients use to find doctors is a doctor search, in which they use his/her name.
-An example of a doctor search is “Mark A Steele MD”.
+The last type of search that patients use to find doctors is a doctor search, in which they use the provider’s name.
+An example of a doctor search is “Mark A. Steele, MD.”

-When searching for individual doctors, the google my business profile will appear in the top right-hand side on desktop.
+When searching for individual doctors, the Google My Business profile will appear in the top right-hand side on desktop, just like with practice searches.
 On mobile, the Google My Business will cover the entire span of the phone.

-Because often times, the information they are searching can is visible from the Google My Business listing.
-This saves the end users time and extra clicks.
+Because the information they are searching for is usually visible from the Google My Business listing.
+This saves end users time and clicks.
 This is why it’s so important to have an optimized Google My Business profile.

-When it comes to Google’s ranking, you can control several factors:
+When it comes to Google’s ranking system, you can control several factors:

 Studies show that end users want to see 34 reviews before they start to trust the accuracy of those reviews.

 Nothing is more important than your health.
-Would you rather be seen by a 3.4 rated orthopedic surgeon, or a 5-star one?
+Would you rather see a 3.4-star-rated orthopedic surgeon, or a 5-star one?

 Readers are more inclined to trust reviews if they are recent (within the past few weeks or months).
-If the last online review was 2 years ago, that raises several red flags and questions.
+If your last online review is from two years ago, that raises several red flags and questions.

-In an increasingly digital age, more patients are finding you online.
+In an increasingly digital age, more patients are finding your practice and providers online.
+In all three types of online searches, Google My Business plays a crucial role.
 For this reason, it’s becoming vitally important to optimize your online listings.